Fläsch

-Fläsch is a municipality in the Landquart Region in the Swiss canton of Graubünden.
+Fläsch is a municipality in the Landquart Region in the Swiss canton of the Grisons.

 History

 Fläsch is first mentioned in 831 as Villa Flasce.
 Painter Anna Barbara Bansi was a native of the town.

+In 1949, the Ellhorn mountain owned by the Balzers municipality in Liechtenstein was ceded to Switzerland and became a part of Fläsch.

 Geography

 Fläsch has an area, As of 2006, of 20 km2.
 Of this area, 35.3% is used for agricultural purposes, while 43.8% is forested.
 Of the rest of the land, 2% is settled (buildings or roads) and the remainder (18.8%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Maienfeld sub-district of the Landquart district, after 2017 it was part of the Landquart Region.
-It is the most northerly municipality in the canton of Graubünden.
+It is the most northerly municipality in the canton of the Grisons.
 Fläsch is located at the foot of the Fläscherberg and St. Luzisteig mountains.